Qendolin/go-bmf/README.md

 # AngleCode BMF parsing in Go

-Supports text, XML and binary formats in version 3.
+Supports parsing text, XML and binary formats in version 3.
+Also supports writing as XML.

 ## API